olivierfriard/boris_docs/preferences.rst

 **Auto-save project every (minutes)** if set BORIS will save your project automatically every n minutes.
 0 indicate no automatic backup.
-   The project will be saved if an observation is open and the project is already saved.
+   The project will be saved if the project is already saved and an observation is open.